 If your niche is more specialised, you’d be surprised how many topics are covered by MOOCs (Massive Open Online Courses).
 Whether it’s comic books, programming, cinematography, dinosaurs, gamification theory or jazz, you’re sure to find something to pique your fancy.
 Plus, they’re often run by some of the most respected universities on the planet – for example, check out Harvard’s EdX.

 If you need a qualification, you don’t need to quit your job and go to uni.
-Sign up for college part time, or take one of the many online professional courses available (like ours!).
-Just make sure it’s accredited so that what you learn will count when you put it on your CV.
+Sign up for college part-time, or take one of the many online professional courses available (like ours!).
+Just make sure it’s accredited so that what you learn will really count when you put it on your CV.

 Adult learning is so different from school because no one is making you learn.
 You have an infinite number of subjects to study and countless ways to go about it.
 Take our advice, and you will find something that rekindles the flame.